grasberk/ML_Projects/Bank_Loan_README.md

 # ML_Projects
-# Project 1: AllLife Bank Personal Loan Campaign Prediction (By: Ganesh Avula)
+# Project 1: AllLife Bank Personal Loan Campaign Prediction
+Ganesh Avula

 This repository houses the code and analysis for a machine learning project focused on predicting personal loan purchases by AllLife Bank's liability customers.